Bootstrapping Quantum Hamiltonians with Symmetry

-\cref{eq:dual-Span-Q} can be written in the form of a generalized semidefinite program (GSDP) \footnote{We note that \cref{eq:dual-original} does not exactly match the standard definition of an SDP \cite{Vandenberghe1996,Boyd2004}.
-We use the term GSDP to refer to all convex optimization problems involving optimization of a linear function of real scalar and Hermitian matrix variables subject to affine constraints and positive semidefiniteness constraints (which are also known as linear matrix inequalities).
-In this work, we solve GSDPs using the Mosek Optimizer API for Julia \cite{Mosek}.}
+for all $C \in \mathcal{C}$.
+It follows that $E_\mathcal{P}$ is given by the SDP \footnote{We note that \cref{eq:dual-original} does not exactly match the standard definition of an SDP \cite{Vandenberghe1996,Boyd2004}.
+Nonetheless, we use the term SDP to refer to any convex optimization problem involving extremization of a linear function of real scalar and Hermitian matrix variables subject to affine and positive semidefiniteness constraints.
+In this work, we solve SDPs using the Mosek Optimizer API for Julia \cite{Mosek}.}